kwwxis/Saccharose/README.md

 1. Clone the repo from GitHub (`git clone git@github.com:matthew0x40/genshin-data-explorer.git`)
 2. Run `npm install` in the repo
-3. Copy `.env.example` to new file `.env` and configure it
+3. Copy `.env.example` to new file `.env` and configure it according to the comments.
     1. **shell setup**

         This application requires the `grep` command to run.
         So you must specify a `SHELL_PATH` and `SHELL_EXEC` in the `.env` file.

         If you're on Linux/Unix, you should already have Bash.
 But on Windows, it's recommended that you install [Git Bash](https://git-scm.com/downloads).

         After installing Git Bash, you can configure the follow:
         ```dotenv
         SHELL_PATH='C:/Program Files/Git/usr/bin'
         SHELL_EXEC='C:/Program Files/Git/usr/bin/bash.exe'
         ```
         Or on Linux:
         ```dotenv
         SHELL_PATH=/bin:/sbin:/usr/bin:/usr/sbin:/usr/local/bin:/usr/local/sbin
         SHELL_EXEC=/bin/bash
         ```
     2. **SSL setup**

         You can run this project locally without SSL, but it's recommended that you set up SSL.
 You can do this by creating a self-signed SSL certificate:

         1. Create a file called `openssl.<VHOST>.cnf` with these contents.